natasha0824inkf/klaviyo-insights-engine/README.md

 A custom analytics engine that pulls Klaviyo data into Supabase, processes it through SQL models and scheduled functions, and visualizes it in Grafana.
 Delivers automated, scalable insights for multi-brand email performance, revenue, and daily ops
 # Insights Engine

-## Overview
-Who it’s for.
-Why it exists.
-Core capabilities.

 ## Architecture
 High-level diagram (ASCII).
 Layers: Klaviyo → Supabase → SQL models → Cron → Grafana.